Lionel21/ma-boutique/README.md

 # Ma Boutique

-- Projet personnel centré sur la constitution d'un site e-commerce et qui me permet de tester les fonctionnalités de Symfony 5, ainsi que quelques bundles, notamment EasyAdmin, Mailjet et l'API Stripe pour le traitement des paiements en ligne.
+- Personal project centered on an e-commerce website, entirely developed on PHP 7.2 and Symfony 5.

+- This project allows me to test some other functionalities and bundles, especially EasyAdmin, Stripe API and Mailjet.